 Is your love on fire?
 What better gemstone ring to symbolise that than with a firey orange sapphire?
 This gemstone ring is gaining popularity, and it’s no surprise.
 The orange stone is a brilliant, bright hue that’s truly eye catching.
 It’s perfect if you’re looking for a unique statement ring.

 Wondering where to find it?
 Angara has a plethora of exquisite ring options, in classic and contemporary styles.
 You can pretty much choose the setting and personalise it to create your ideal ring.

 Price: From $1,050

 The two colors most synonymous with love are red and pink.
 So it just makes sense for an engagement ring to encapsulate this.
-Brilliant Earth has crafted the perfect ring using a pink pear-shaped sapphire, finished with diamonds.
-But you can also use this stone as a base for your own design!
+Brilliant Earth has crafted perfect rings using a pink morganite.

 Brilliant Earth is one of the longest-standing makers of ethical colored engagement rings around.
 Since 2005, they’ve been elevating the sustainability of the jewelry industry through more transparent, ethical sourcing of materials.